dougeby/IntuneDocs/InTuneDocs/deploy-use/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 Use the Microsoft Intune App Wrapping Tool for iOS to enable Intune app protection policies for in-house iOS apps without changing the code of the app itself.

 The tool is a macOS command-line application that creates a wrapper around an app.
-Once an app is processed, you can change the app's functionality using Intune [app protection policies](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) deployed by the IT administrator.
+Once an app is processed, you can change the app's functionalty by deploying [app protection policies](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md) to it.

 To download the tool, see [Microsoft Intune App Wrapping Tool for iOS](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios) on GitHub.